Aram-961/Aram-961/README.md

 Front End Developer | Founder @ThinkFrim
 ----------------------------

-I am a diligent Front End Developer with professional experience in Computer technician.
-Proficient communicator in both English and Arabic, skilled in developing plans, Teamwork, and content creation
+Dedicated Web Developer with strong technical skills and a creative mindset.
+Proficient in reactjs , tailwindCSS, experienced in developing dynamic websites.
+Collaborative, detail-oriented, and passionate about innovative projects.

 * 🌍  I'm based in Beirut
 * ✉️  You can contact me at [aramistamboulian961@gmail.com](mailto:aramistamboulian961@gmail.com)